hibbitts-design/docsify-this/docs/README.md

 ##### page-title
 Set a custom page title at the top of your standalone pages with the optional **page-title** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
-Not included in the Advanced Web Page Builder.

 ##### pagination
 Display Pagination buttons in page content area (Docsify custom Sidebar required) with the optional **pagination** parameter, for example: